BitrootD/Bitroot-core/README.md

 # Description
-`Bitroot-core` is the reference implementation of the [Counterparty Protocol](https://counterparty.io).
+`Bitroot-core` is the reference implementation of the [Bitroot Protocol].

 **Note:** for the command-line interface to `bitroot-lib`, see [`Bitroot-cli`](https://github.com/BitrootD/Bitroot-cli.git).